TiagoLourinho/Vacuum-Robot-Simulator/README.md

 2. Choose the type of robot control from:

-    - Automatic control: The controller controls the robot with a random walk algorithm
+    - Automatic control: The controller controls the robot with a wall-following algorithm

     - Manual control: The player controls the robot with the following controls